Apple Student Discount 2026: Eligibility Rules, Gift Card Secrets & Refurbished Tricks

 Here is a secret Apple doesn’t advertise: Their Certified Refurbished Store is often cheaper than the Education Store.

 What is Certified Refurbished?
-These are returned products (often returned within the 14-day window) that Apple inspects, replaces the battery and outer shell, and repackages in a new white box.
+These are returned products that Apple inspects, replaces the battery and outer shell, and repackages in a new white box.
 They come with the exact same 1-Year Warranty as a new product.

 The Math (Comparison): Let’s look at a hypothetical $1,200 MacBook Air.